rgommezz/react-native-offline/README.md

 ### FAQ

 #### How to test offline behavior while actually being online
 You can use `pingServerUrl` and set it to a non existing url or point to some server that is down.
+Don't forget to also set `shouldPing` to `true` (which is the default behaviour).

+Don't rely too much on iOS simulators and switching on/off the internet connection on your computer, they are quite buggy and report inconsistent connectivity information.
+On the other hand, testing on real devices should be fine.

 #### How to orchestrate Redux to dispatch `CONNECTION_CHANGE` as the first action when the app starts up
 The solution involves using some local state in your top most component and tweaking the `configureStore` function a bit, so that it can notify your root React component to render the whole application when the required initialisation has taken place.
 In this case, by initialisation, we are talking about rehydrating the store from disk and detecting initial internet connection.